paulgarrettphd/Site/docs/EducationalMaterials.md

 # Educational Materials
-Like many scientists and teachers, I have created various teaching materials --- code, presentations, guides, examples --- during my PhD tenure.
-Often, the many hours that go into these works are lost to personal hard-drives or deleted all together.
-Rather than waste this content, I have collated this material on my [GitHub](https://github.com/paulgarrettphd/Site/tree/master/presentations/studenteducation) and have begun to provide links and descriptions of this content on this site.
+Like many graduate researchers, I have created various teaching materials during my PhD, for example, code, presentations, and guides.
+Often, the many hours sunk into these works are lost to personal hard-drives or the trash-bin.
+Rather than waste this content, I aim to collate this material on my [GitHub](https://github.com/paulgarrettphd/Site/tree/master/presentations/studenteducation) and have begun to provide links and descriptions for all of my content on this site.
 Below, I provide descriptions and downloadable links for educational content targeted at undergraduate psychology students.
-Topics include scientific writing, statistics, APA figures and learning the basics of Matlab.
-Feel free to download and share this content: it was made to help others.
+Topics include scientific writing, statistics, APA figures, and learning the basics of Matlab.
+Feel free to download and share: it was made to help others.

 ## Scientific writing